- My LS

 Leah can be contacted by Twitter or LinkedIn.

 Hannah studied a three-year law degree at the University of Kent graduating in 2013 and completed her LPC LLM at the University of Law, Moorgate in 2018 before commencing her training contract at Fieldfisher LLP in London in 2018.
-Hannah is now a second-year trainee solicitor having completed seats in finance, employment and currently she sits in corporate.
+Hannah is currently a corporate solicitor at Fieldfisher LLP.

 Prior to her training contract, Hannah worked as a paralegal in the financial services regulation department at Macfarlanes LLP for two years and then at JP Morgan as a legal analyst in the futures and options department for a year.